wp-plugins/constant-contact-api/readme.txt

 5. View campaign details on the Campaigns screen
 6. Example events widget display on the default WordPress theme, twentyten
 7. Event widget configuration
+8. A view of Constant Analytics - there are many delicious-looking graphs and charts

 == Frequently Asked Questions ==